 The Schwarz Group tests ideas that tackle the removal of plastic from rivers, lakes or land – appropriate cleaning measures for any ecosystem suffering from the thoughtless disposal of plastic.

 removal of plastic

 waste from the

 The company values local and global projects that are holistically conceived to ensure the collected materials find a sustainable and purposeful use.
 Ultimately, waste is just reusable material in the wrong place.
 The Schwarz Group doesn’t just offer financial support, but also makes its expertise available to project partners.

 SEAHAMSTERS REMOVE TRASH FROM INDONESIAN RIVERS

 The Schwarz Group has joined forces with the environmental organization ‘One Earth – One Ocean e.V.’
 (OEOO) and a local specialist for waste management and recycling, ‘PT Wasteforchange Alam Indonesia’ (W4C), to launch a river clean-up project in Bekasi, Indonesia.
 The joint project aims to reduce the amount of waste in the world’s oceans.

-The project will begin on Earth Day, April 22, 2020 and is planned for a period of three years.
+The project will start in the middle of 2020 and is planned for a period of three years.
 “SeaHamsters” will be used to remove trash in sections along the river and shore areas of Bekasi.
 SeaHamsters are electrically driven catamarans designed to remove trash from rivers and can be photovoltaically charged.

 The Schwarz Group will finance the entire project including, among other things, the SeaHamsters and the equipment, training of the project participants and recycling all of the plastic collected.
 The corporation is also bringing along its comprehensive know-how and network in the area of plastic.
 The future goal is to turn the entire project over to local agents in order to create local jobs as well.